paul-pagnan/react-instant-chat-tutorial/TUTORIAL.md

 Let's break this method down.
 1) We create a messageObject that we can easily reuse.
 The object contains the username and the actual message which was passed up from the ChatInput component through the parameters of the function (remember when we called this.props.onSend(this.state.chatInput) from the child component).
 2) Next, we actually send the message.
-Through the magic of socket.io, this line of code will actually send the message to the server.
+Through the magic of socket.io, this line of code will send the message to the server.
 So easy and simple, right!?
 3) The current user is sending the message, so we want to add the ```fromMe``` flag so that our message is displayed correctly on the right in the messages view.
 4) We call the addMessage function to append our method to the state.